 The business advisor will then prepare your business for the sale.
 Some conditions might have been laid out in the pre-agreement documents you and the buyer both signed.
-Maybe the place just needs a once over by a cleaning crew.
 All of the necessary documents will be prepared in a dossier to be handed over if that hasn’t already occurred.
 Your business advisor will oversee the transfer of funds and be available to assist with any other matters related to the sale.

 Finding The Right Business Advisor

 It’s vital to find the right business advisor that meets your needs.
 It may be necessary to interview several candidates to find a good fit.
-To be sure the advisor you want is a good one check their qualifications: Are they certified?
+Two good questions to ask when choosing the correct advisor are: Are they certified?
 Do they belong to any advising associations?

 You should also check the advisor’s rating on Google, Yelp and other websites.
 A positive presence on the web is a good sign the advisor is well-regarded.